 Tool: get_acl

 Get the details of an existing Google Cloud Managed Service for Apache Kafka ACL.
-Please provide the Project ID, Location, Cluster ID, and ACL ID.

 The following sample demonstrate how to use curl to invoke the get_acl MCP tool.